Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 Not too long ago, people who wanted to make customized DNA had to do so with their own two hands, spending months and months to construct and validate a single piece of a larger DNA sequence.
 Then, with the commercialization of DNA synthesis technologies, it was possible to order your favorite customized gene, but you had to pay the big bucks.
 Now, the [Free Genes Project](https://biobricks.org/freegenes/) wants to bring ideas of decoupling and the "fabless foundry" to the engineering of DNA.

-Q.X.
-Go to the Free Genes Project website, and describe how it works.
+**Q.1.** Go to the Free Genes Project website, and describe how it works.
 Who is responsible for which aspect?

-Q.X.
-Compare this to the Mosis workflow outlined above.
+**Q.2.** Compare this to the Mosis workflow outlined above.
 How is it similar or different?

-Q.X.
-Need more questions….just want to get them excited about the idea of being about facile/inexpensive outsourcing of DNA 'construction'/’fab’.

-### Example 3 - Design, Build, and Test as a Service / Product